botlaram/devops_projects/README.md

 9. To trigger pipeline in Jenkins
    1. in Jenkins dashboard click on New
-   2. Enter a item name and select Freestyle Project
+   2. Enter any item name and select Freestyle Project
-   3. Select Source Code Management (GIT) and add Git clone URL
+   3. Select Source Code Management (GIT) and add Git clone URL (if GIT no option, download GIT plugin in Jenkins
-   4. Specify the respect branch
+   4. Specify the respect branch.
+For eg(*/feat-branch)
    5. Select GitHub hook trigger for GITScm polling
    6. Then click on Save
    7. Select "Build Now" this will trigger a pipeline